Gleniti

 Gleniti is a suburb of Timaru, in the South Canterbury district and Canterbury region of New Zealand's South Island.
 It is located west of the town centre.

-The is a hybrid of the Scottish term glen and the original Māori name for the area Wai-iti (which translates as little water).
+The name is a hybrid of the Scottish term glen and the original Māori name for the area Wai-iti (which translates as little water).

+Gleniti is the home of Aorangi Park, South Canterbury's main sports complex.